suhacker1/website_v2/index.md

 <details>
 <summary> Favorite Books</summary>
   <p> Snow Crash.
 The Information: A History, A Theory, A Flood.
 The Crying of Lot 49.
-Ender’s Game. </p>
+Ender’s Game.
+Narrative of the Life of Frederick Douglass, an American Slave </p>
 </details>

 <details>